pitt500/OnlineStoreTCA/README.md

 # NOTE
-If you want to see the legacy version of TCA, check out this [branch](https://github.com/pitt500/OnlineStoreTCA/tree/legacy-tca-with-environment).
+This demo was implemented using version [0.54.0](https://pointfreeco.github.io/swift-composable-architecture/0.54.0/documentation/composablearchitecture/) of TCA.

 # Online Store made with Composable Architecture (TCA)
 The purpose of this demo is to explore the main concepts of TCA.
 If this is your first time reading about it, I **strongly** recommend you to read first the README from the [main repo](https://github.com/pointfreeco/swift-composable-architecture) and watch the [Tour of TCA](https://www.pointfree.co/collections/composable-architecture/a-tour-of-the-composable-architecture).